coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [passes_pvp_interaction_checks](#passes_pvp_interaction_checks)

 ### Description
 Checks if the necessary conditions are met for one player to successfully attack another player in a PvP scenario.
 Considers factors like invincibility, action states, and whether the attack is valid.
-Useful for multiplayer modes where players can harm each other and need rules to govern this behavior
+Useful for multiplayer where players can harm each other

 ### Lua Example
 `local integerValue = passes_pvp_interaction_checks(attacker, victim)`